-Many say Kerala is not like the rest of India and I must say that it was indeed a very different experience from my trips to Rajasthan.
+Many say Kerala is not like the rest of India and I must say that it was indeed a very different experience from my trips to Rajasthan or Karnataka.
 In some ways it reminded me more of Sri Lanka.
 Cities are not as big and congested, people are more respectful and Kerala’s natural beauty is simply stunning.

 Kerala is full of peaceful and quiet places such as the tranquil backwaters, the hill stations and the beautiful coastline.
 It’s also the perfect destination for birdwatchers and wildlife spotters.
 If you love the outdoors, you will love Kerala.

 Kerala is mostly about nature and you won’t find the temples, palaces and forts you find in places like Rajasthan.
-However, Kerala does have a rich cultural heritage with traditional art and dances such as kathakali.
+However, Kerala does have a rich cultural heritage with traditional art and dance performances such as Kathakali.

 Consider yourself lucky if you happen to be in Kerala when a local festival is going on.
 There seem to be a lot of festivals and they often come with folk music and dance performances.

 For backpacking Kerala everybody needs a valid passport and visa for India.
 Most nationalities can request an e-visa online.
 Some can only get a visa through an Indian embassy.